 - Remove from heat immediately.
 Stir in peanut butter and vanilla extract.

-- Beat with a wooden smooth or hand mixer until smooth.
+- Beat with a hand mixer until smooth.

 - Scraping the sides of the bowl, pour into the prepared pan.

 - Cover and allow to cool on the counter at room temperature until firm.

 - Cut into 1-inch squares.

 Amount Per Serving: Calories: 300Total Fat: 19gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 17mgSodium: 221mgCarbohydrates: 30gFiber: 1gSugar: 25gProtein: 6g